scribe-org/Scribe-Desktop/README.md

 # Contributing [`⇧`](#contents)

 Work that is in progress or could be implemented is tracked in the [issues](https://github.com/scribe-org/Scribe-Desktop/issues).
-Please see the [contribution guidelines](https://github.com/scribe-org/Scribe-Desktop/blob/main/CONTRIBUTING.md) if you are interested in contributing to Scribe-Desktop.
-Also check the [`-next release-`](https://github.com/scribe-org/Scribe-Desktop/labels/-next%20release-) and [`-priority-`](https://github.com/scribe-org/Scribe-Desktop/labels/-priority-) labels in the [issues](https://github.com/scribe-org/Scribe-Desktop/issues) for those that are most important, as well as those marked [`good first issue`](https://github.com/scribe-org/Scribe-Desktop/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) that are tailored for first time contributors.
+Please also see the [contribution guidelines](https://github.com/scribe-org/Scribe-Desktop/blob/main/CONTRIBUTING.md) if you are interested in contributing to Scribe-Desktop.
+Those interested can further check the [`-next release-`](https://github.com/scribe-org/Scribe-Desktop/labels/-next%20release-) and [`-priority-`](https://github.com/scribe-org/Scribe-Desktop/labels/-priority-) labels in the [issues](https://github.com/scribe-org/Scribe-Desktop/issues) for those that are most important, as well as those marked [`good first issue`](https://github.com/scribe-org/Scribe-Desktop/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) that are tailored for first time contributors.

 ### Ways to Help